How to make a LED Headphone Stand

 This cool towel rack was made using scrap wood and old horseshoes.

-Horseshoe stand
+Horseshoe towel stand

 Another scrap wood project, this wooden barn quilt is made up of small pieces of wood cut to size and put together like a jigsaw.